 Ongoing Projects:

 a.
-Chronic, Low-Dose Exposures of Cadmium (CLEC) in Metabolic (Dysfunction) Associated Fatty Liver Disease: We have a developed novel invitro models which recapitulate the effects of sustained exposures of cadmium under normoglycemic and hyperglycemic conditions.
+Chronic, Low-Dose Exposures of Cadmium (CLEC) in Metabolic (Dysfunction) Associated Fatty Liver Disease: We have developed novel invitro models which recapitulate the effects of sustained exposures of cadmium under normoglycemic and hyperglycemic conditions.
 We use CLEC models to understand the insulin-PIK3CA-Akt signaling axis dysfunction with a focus on long-term reactive oxygen species (ROS) imbalances and oxidative stress dysfunction in liver cells.

 Experimental techniques – qPCR, high throughput imaging platforms, Western blots, fluorescence microscopy, NGS, metabolomics.